As a significant portion of your class grade (20 %), you

 Our First Poster Session!

-eight observing groups each produced a poster and students got to see
+eight observing groups each produced a poster and students were able to see

 and ask questions about everyone else's poster.
 The Head of